Link: Apply now for the Chase Sapphire Reserve® Card

 The Priority Pass membership offered with the Chase Sapphire Reserve gets you access to all Priority Pass lounges around the globe, and you can make an unlimited number of visits.
 In other words, you could visit multiple lounges at the same airport on the same day if you wanted to.

-Also note that the Priority Pass membership issued through the card offer credits at Priority Pass restaurants.
-Priority Pass has partnered with select airport restaurants, where cardmembers can receive a credit towards food & drinks in lieu of access to a lounge.
+One of the unique things about the Priority Pass membership issued with the Chase Sapphire Reserve is that the card offers credits at Priority Pass restaurants.
+Priority Pass has partnered with dozens of restaurants at select airports, where cardmembers can receive a credit toward food and drinks in lieu of access to a lounge.

-The membership through Chase cards also offers those credits, which is worth calling out, because memberships issued through American Express cards specifically exclude that.
+The membership through Chase cards also offers those credits, which is worth calling out, because some memberships issued through American Express and Capital One cards specifically exclude that.
+This can be a huge value-add, when you consider how much value you can get out of this, especially if an airport you frequent has a Priority Pass restaurant.

 How do you activate your Priority Pass membership?